 The City of Dublin has had longtime plans to widen a stretch of Dublin Boulevard (between Dublin Court and Sierra Lane) from two lanes to three.
 This stretch of older road is the last remaining stretch of Dublin Boulevard that needs to be widened and upgraded with underground utilities.

-There will be three phases of construction, currently scheduled to begin in mid-June 2017:
+There are three phases of construction, which began in mid-June 2017:

-Phase 1A - Dublin San Ramon Services District (DSRSD) will relocate a sewer lift station situated near Murco Plaza.
+Phase 1A - Dublin San Ramon Services District (DSRSD) relocated a sewer lift station situated near Murco Plaza.
 For more detailed information on this phase of the project, please visit www.dsrsd.com/sewer-lift.
-(August 2017 - December 2017)
+(August 2017 - March 2018)

-Phase 1B - The City will be working with PG&E to relocate utilities to underground.
-(Late May 2017 - November 2017)
+Phase 1B - The City is working with PG&E and other agencies to relocate utilities to underground.
+(Late May 2017 - March 2018)

 Phase 2 - The widening of Dublin Boulevard will include expanding the road from two to three lanes of traffic; construction of Class 2 bike lanes and upgrading traffic signals for bicyclist detection; asphalt surfacing; streetscape improvements; and installation of new median islands, curb and gutters, landscaping, and driveway and sidewalk for better accessibility.
-(November 2017 - January 2019)
+(August 2018 - Summer 2019)